quixio/quix-streams/README.md

     buffer.time_span_in_milliseconds = 100
     ```

-* You can then read from the buffer and process it with the `on_read` function.
+* You can then consume from the buffer and process it with the `on_read_dataframe` function.

     ```python
     def on_read_dataframe(stream: StreamConsumer, df: pd.DataFrame):